abdulmannans/Sa_Email_Extractor/README.md

 Doing It One By One Might Be Difficult And Time Consuming.

-Follow This Steps And Start Your Process Early.
+Follow This Steps And Start Your Process Early And Cooy Or Clone Your Teamdrive:-

 #create new directory